 Berkeley Bytes Podcast 1: Broken B2B Tech Brands

 Welcome to the first edition of the Berkeley Bytes Podcast, presented by Dan Bowsher and Laura Pride, Director of Strategy at Berkeley Communications.
-This post is an edited transcript of the chat but you can click on the player below to hear the full episode.
+This post is an edited transcript of the chat but you can click on the link below to hear the full episode.

 In a recent blog post our CEO, Chris Hewitt, wrote about mission statements and some of their pitfalls and that got us thinking about the role and value of branding in B2B comms, how you establish it and the challenges of establishing brand value are.